Table of Contents

 - If that remaining amount exceeds $1,000, the remaining funding will be awarded to the next top-ranking project that is willing to accept partial funding.

-- If the remaining amount is under $1,000, that funding will be carried forward to the future Food Justice Fund grantmaking.
+- If the remaining amount is under $1,000 (or $2,000 in the event of a tie for that spot), that funding will be carried forward to the future Food Justice Fund grantmaking.

 What are you looking for in the Project Overview section?

 In the application, there is a 5-8 sentence Project Overview section.
 This intended to be a public-facing “sales pitch” that the community will read during the voting process.
-If your Track 1 proposal is advanced to the community voting phase, the response in this field will appear on the ballot as the description of your project.
+If your proposal is advanced to the community voting phase, a shortened version of the response in this field will appear on the ballot as the description of your project.
 You are encouraged to explore the Sample Ballot to see how projects will appear to voters.

 What is an indirect cost?